-Free Downloadable Kids Sun Salutations C Yoga Lesson Plan: Created Using The Drag & Drop Kids Yoga Lesson Planner
+Free Downloadable Kids Sun Salutations C Yoga Lesson Plan

-I created the Surya Namaskar C yoga lesson plan within 5 minutes using the Kids Drag & Drop Yoga Lesson Planner that is included within the Kids Yoga Teacher Lesson Plan Kit.
-Hope you like it.
+I created the Surya Namaskar C yoga lesson plan using the Kids Yoga Genie Lesson Planner.

 Choose A Sun Salutations Theme

 You can instantly turn an average yoga class into an inspiring yoga class by giving your class the gift of a “theme”.
 There are lots of Sun Salutations themes you can use.

 Here are some examples of “Sun Salutation Themes” you can use for your class to get your brain cells activated…

 Most of us in this crazy, fast Word don’t feel very secure and stable physically or mentally.
 Practicing Sun Salutations is a great way to become grounded by being aware of the ground beneath us.
 Ask your students to to feel roots growing under their feet when they’re in Mountain, Forward Bend and Downward Dog poses.
 The longer they stay in the pose, the deeper the root grows and the more grounded they become.

 Ask your students to allow themselves to enjoy the sequence.
 A nice trick to help this is to ask them to smile while practicing Sun Salutations.

 Invent Your Own Sun Salutations